mrtnj/scripting_for_data_analysis/week1.md

 Write down your code to solve the problem in an R script file with comments.
 It should run without intervention and produce the answers to the questions.

 If you prefer, you can use one of the systems (knitr or Sweave) for embedding R code in a document.
-In that case, hand in an Rmd or Rnw file.
+In that case, hand in the resulting html or pdf output file.